lebr0nli/GEP/README.md

 5. Enjoy!

-> [!IMPORTANT]
-> After the installation, the script will automatically add `source /path/to/GEP/gdbinit-gep.py` to your `~/.gdbinit` file if `--skip-gdbinit` is not specified for `install.sh` script.
-> Please make sure this line is **always** in your `~/.gdbinit` file during future modifications of your `~/.gdbinit`.
-Otherwise, you need to manually source it via CLI options (See the [GDB documentation](https://sourceware.org/gdb/onlinedocs/gdb/Initialization-Files.html) for more information).

 <details>
   <summary>For the users of portable pwndbg</summary>

-After you installed pwndbg, you can just run the following command to install GEP:
+After you installed git, fzf, and pwndbg, you can install GEP by:

 ```shell
 # You could also choose other directories to install GEP if you want